55-80 lbs. (male);

-1. Key Characteristics
+1. Key Characteristics of Bluetick Coonhounds

-They were named after the ticking pattern and color of their coat.
-They have large, round eyes that are typically dark brown.
-The ears are thin and tapered and set low on the head.
-The tail is high and also tapered.
+They were named after the ticking pattern and color of their coat, and their large, round eyes are typically dark brown.
+The low-set ears are thin and tapered, and their tail is high and also tapered.

-2. Where They Came From
+2. Where Bluetick Coonhounds Came From

 The dogs were believed to be a mix of white and blue hounds (Grand Gascon Saintongeois and Grand Bleu de Gascogne).
-They were probably used for hunting and later crossed with English foxhounds for speed.
+They were probably used for hunting and later crossed with English Foxhounds for speed.

-3. How Friendly Are They?
+3. How Friendly Are Bluetick Coonhounds?

-Blueticks are smart and devoted.
+Bluetick Coonhounds are smart and devoted.
 Wary of strangers, these dogs require training and socialization.
 If properly trained, they can get along well with children and are not aggressive with other dogs.

 4. Is This the Right Dog for You?

 Exercise your Bluetick Coonhound in a safe, enclosed area or on a lead.
-They have little awareness of roads or other general dangers, so be vigilant and keep them safe.
+These dogs have little awareness of roads or other general dangers, so be vigilant and keep them safe.

-If your coonhound goes into the woods or exercises in an unfamiliar area, check the ears and paws for debris and insects.
+If your coonhound goes into the woods or exercises in unfamiliar areas, check the ears and paws for debris and insects.